heroLFG/hugo-herolfg-site/content/posts/reminders.md

 If given the opportunity,

 - lead by example
+- be healthy
+- be humble
 - be curious
 - be patient
-- be humble
 - be grateful
+- be peaceful

+# Attention

+Attention is the most valuable resource in the world.

+The present moment is a present with infinite details.
+When we are ignorant of the present moment we are not humble, curious, patient, grateful, nor peaceful.

+# Humility

+Humility is uncertain.

+# Curiosity

+Curiosity discovers.

+# Patience

+Patience is timeless.

 # Gratitude

-The present moment is a present with infinite details.
-When we are ignorant of the present moment we are not grateful.
+Gratitude knows reality.

 # Matthew 7